Certificate in Commercial Logistics Level 5

 Further Training or Study

-Graduates can staircase into the MIT Graduate Certificates in Shipping or Supply Chain Management and, in turn, the Bachelor of Business (Logistics).
+Bachelor of Applied Management.
 Graduates of the Freight Forwarding specialisation will also be eligible to apply for the FIATA Diploma in Freight Forwarding (additional fees may apply).

 Management positions in the shipping and freight sector such as port agencies, importing or exporting, shipping, air freight, freight forwarding, customs agency and general transport; or in the supply chain sector such as transportation, distribution and warehousing.